awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc-history.md

    Default output format [None]: ENTER
    ```

-1. Execute the following command to view a list of executions for a specific association ID\.
+1. Run the following command to view a list of executions for a specific association ID\.
 This command includes a filter to limit the results to only those executions that occurred after a specific date and time\.
 If you want to view all executions for a specific association ID, remove the `--filter parameter.`

    ```
    aws ssm describe-association-executions --association-id ID --filters Key=CreatedTime,Value="2018-04-10T19:15:38.372Z",Type=GREATER_THAN